lorforlinux/docs.beagleboard.io/books/pru-cookbook/05blocks/blocks.rst

 Notice the labels on the connect match the labels in the code.
-:ref:`blocks_pocket_scroller_pins` shows how the pins on the display are mapped to the pins on the Pocket Beagle.
+:ref:`blocks_pocket_scroller_pins` shows how the pins on the display are mapped to the pins on the PocketBeagle.

 ..
 ToDo  Make a mapping table for the Black
 .. https://github.com/FalconChristmas/fpp/blob/master/src/pru/OctoscrollerV2.hp